Architecting Solutions to Softwaring Processes

 with diminishing returns and accumulated technical debt.

-I will keep a broad horizon to maintain a sustainable development environment.
+Our team will keep a broad horizon to maintain a sustainable development environment.

 Many teams are blinded by focus on hardware devices and software artefacts